9bany/tasks/README.md

 # tasks

 ## Improves
+- [migration] move migration tool in code
 - [consider] performance: random api key query
 - UnitTest: api request timeout, data stite error format, mete  data site ops error
 - Log/span: When an API error occurs, this is helpful for tracing bugs.
 - Monitor: Add metrics to the get_site API.
 - SiteData structure: If the Iframely API interface is updated to a new version, this code will break.
 ## Run
 ### 1. Docker
 Linux